mattexdee/encounter-library/docs/foundry-basics/scenes.md

 4. **Background Image Offset:** Move the main content of your Scene to the left/right (X) and up/down (Y).

 ### Using the Grid Configuration Tool
-1. Reduce the `Grid Size` by 10 until the square in the top-left starts to align.

-    ??? foundry-tip "Realigning the Scene's Grid"
-        As you change the `Grid Size` you may notice the grid lines no longer align with the top left corner of the Scene.
-You can fix this by temporarily changing the `Background Image Scale` by holding ++shift++ + Scrolling up 1 and then down 1.
-You can see an example of doing this in the demo below.

-2. It appears that `70` is the correct value.
-3. Now that the Scene is aligned click <span class="reference">:fontawesome-solid-floppy-disk: Save Changes</span> to finish.

 <figure class="video_container" markdown>
   <video controls="true" allowfullscreen="true">